 I’ve always been a writer.
 Mostly in my journal, for myself.
 In-depth conversations with my heart.
 Handwritten words from soul to paper.
 But, the rest of my life is spent on this keyboard and on my even smaller phone keyboard.

 used to reliant on what technology has given us.
-On my laptop and phone all day, every day (practically).
-I’ve used all sorts of note-taking apps to digitally capture information and insights from conferences, meetings, and conversations.
+I’m on my laptop and phone all day, almost every day.
+Over the years, I’ve used all sorts of note-taking apps to digitally capture information and insights from conferences, meetings, and conversations.
 I’ve appreciated their ease of use.

 But, have I learned and retained the information in the best way possible?
 If you’re on the same digital and typing tip, has it been the best bet for you?

 Sorry to break it to you, but you’ve been learning at only partial capacity because of your typing habit.
 What, the what?